 - Blueberries need to planted in well drained soil.
 They like an acidic soil with a pH between 4-5.5.
 If you don’t know if your planting area is acidic, you should do a soil test.
 You can purchase a soil kit at your local nursery or home improvement store and send it off, or you can get a free kit at your local agricultural extension center and mail it off for results.
 The results will give you instructions on how to amend your soil based on your results.
-If you need to decrease the soil’s pH, a sulfer based soi acidifier will be recommended.
+If you need to decrease the soil’s pH, a sulfer based soil acidifier will be mixed into the top six inches of soil across a 3×3 foot area.
 You can also grab a soil kit here.
 Just collect the soil as instructed, mail back in the prepaid envelope and you will get your online results in 6-8 days.

 When do you plant blueberries?